 First of all, both of these tablets are very similar.
 They got the same 24-inch screen with QHD resolution and 120% sRGB color coverage.
 The Xp Pen Artist pro is better in a few segments.

 The first one is the shortcut buttons.
 The tablet comes with a total of 20 programmable shortcut buttons.
-Along with the buttons, you also get 2 rotating dial which is a very handy shortcut tool and makes this tablet stand out from the competition.
+Along with the buttons, you also get 2 rotating dials which is a very handy shortcut tool and makes this tablet stand out from the competition.

 One of the standout features of this tablet is it comes with USB-C connectivity.
-That means if you have a newer laptop that has the support for the USB-C you can plug in the tablet to the computer using just a single wire, making you setup clean and consistent.
+That means if you have a newer laptop that has the support for the USB-C you can plug in the tablet to the computer using just a single wire, making your setup clean and consistent.

 The Artist 24 stylus has a good drawing performance with 8192 levels of pressure sensitivity as well as tilt support.

-This tablet is an ideal choice for the Artists that want a Wacom alternative that has the best possible shortcut layout and supports USB-C connectivity.
+This tablet is an ideal choice for Artists that want a Wacom alternative that has the best possible shortcut layout and supports USB-C connectivity.

 How did Wacom respond to this competition?

 Competition is a good thing and the end-user is always the one to benefit the most from it.